aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { AuthorizationType } from 'aws-cdk-lib/aws-appsync';
 import * as cdk from 'aws-cdk-lib';
 import { CfnApiKey } from 'aws-cdk-lib/aws-appsync';
-import { CfnDataSource } from 'aws-cdk-lib/aws-appsync';
-import { CfnDomain } from 'aws-cdk-lib/aws-elasticsearch';
 import { CfnElement } from 'aws-cdk-lib';
-import { CfnEventSourceMapping } from 'aws-cdk-lib/aws-lambda';
-import { CfnFunction } from 'aws-cdk-lib/aws-lambda';
-import { CfnFunctionConfiguration } from 'aws-cdk-lib/aws-appsync';
-import { CfnGraphQLApi } from 'aws-cdk-lib/aws-appsync';
 import { CfnGraphQLSchema } from 'aws-cdk-lib/aws-appsync';
 import { CfnParameter } from 'aws-cdk-lib';
 import { CfnParameterProps } from 'aws-cdk-lib';
-import { CfnPolicy } from 'aws-cdk-lib/aws-iam';
-import { CfnResolver } from 'aws-cdk-lib/aws-appsync';
 import { CfnResource } from 'aws-cdk-lib';
-import { CfnRole } from 'aws-cdk-lib/aws-iam';
-import { CfnStack } from 'aws-cdk-lib';
-import { CfnTable } from 'aws-cdk-lib/aws-dynamodb';
 import { Construct } from 'constructs';
 import { DataSourceInstance } from '@aws-amplify/graphql-transformer-interfaces';
 import { DataSourceProvider } from '@aws-amplify/graphql-transformer-interfaces';